Kenishi/iamacr/README.md

 Update the `CALENDAR_API` with your API key.

+Update the `LINK_URL` with your project name so that the app can find the right path to `event.html`

 Update the `REFERER_DOMAIN` if you specified a domain restriction when creating your API Key.

 Save main.py and close.